docsforadobe/javascript-tools-guide/docs/file-system-access/file-object.md

 zero bytes at the current location and makes an assumption about one of the above formats (except UTF-8).
 If everything fails, the encoding property is set to the system encoding.

-#### NOTE
+!!! note
     Be careful about opening a file more than once.
 The operating system usually permits you to do so, but if you start writing to the file using two different File objects, you can destroy your data.

-<a id="file-opendlg"></a>

 ### openDlg()